Python | Lemmatization with NLTK

 Text preprocessing includes both Stemming as well as Lemmatization.
 Many times people find these two terms confusing.
-Some treat these two as same.
+Some treat these two as the same.
 Actually, lemmatization is preferred over Stemming because lemmatization does morphological analysis of the words.

 Applications of lemmatization are: